Jeep x Jurassic

 We have now stopped all advertising on Snapchat globally whilst we assess the incremental age verification safeguards that Snapchat are implementing.

-But it appears Diageo never told DJ Khaled not to post “another one.”
+But it appears Diageo never told Khaled not to post “another one.”
 The next month he posted this Ciroc-branded snap that showed him tuning in to watch “The Four,” a singing competition series on which he serves as a judge:

-In response to TINA.org’s warning letter, Bacardi said that while it reached out to DJ Khaled to request that he remove any posts featuring D’Usse cognac, the company “has never had an agreement with Mr. Khaled to promote the D’Usse brand.”
-In response to Bacardi’s letter, TINA.org pointed the company to several posts on D’Usse’s and DJ Khaled’s respective Instagram accounts that indicate just the opposite is true, including this one from DJ Khaled in which he crowns himself “the Dusse Don” (emphasis added):
+In response to TINA.org’s warning letter, Bacardi said that while it reached out to Khaled to request that he remove any posts featuring D’Usse cognac, the company “has never had an agreement with Mr. Khaled to promote the D’Usse brand.”
+In response to Bacardi’s letter, TINA.org pointed the company to several posts on D’Usse’s and Khaled’s respective Instagram accounts that indicate just the opposite is true, including this one from Khaled in which he crowns himself “the Dusse Don” (emphasis added):

 That was the last TINA.org heard from Bacardi.
-(Evidence of DJ Khaled’s material connections to the three other alcohol brands can be found here.
+(Evidence of Khaled’s material connections to the three other alcohol brands can be found here.
 You can read Diageo’s response here and our reply here.
-The smaller Sovereign Brands, which shared DJ Khaled’s Snapchat cereal stunt on Belaire’s Instagram page, did not respond to the warning letter.)
+The smaller Sovereign Brands, which shared Khaled’s Snapchat cereal stunt on Belaire’s Instagram page, did not respond to the warning letter.)

 Other Alcohol Brands Reluctant to Advertise on Snapchat